Mike Yastrzemski Player Props: Giants vs. Padres

 Mike Yastrzemski At The Plate

-- Yastrzemski has picked up an RBI in 28.8% of his games this year, with two or more RBI in 15.4% of his games.
-He has also driven in three or more runs in two contests.
+- Yastrzemski has had an RBI in 16 games this year (30.2%), including eight multi-RBI outings (15.1%).
+He has also driven home three or more of his team's runs in two contests.

-- In 53.8% of his games this year, he has scored at least once.
-And he's had seven games with multiple runs (13.5%).
+- In 28 of 53 games this year, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.